Arbala-Security/Edegscan-AzureSentinel-Integration/README.md

 **Note** In the case of hosts, since no created date field appears to exist, the field indicating the last update is used instead.

-Once this is done, sure to save each logic app after making these changes.
+Once this is done, be sure to save each logic app.

 ## Initial Run
 To execute our initial run, enable each logic app and run their triggers.